 “As the Holy Spirit says: ‘Today, if you will hear His voice.
 Do not harden your hearts as in the rebellion’ ” (3:7-8a).

 “For Christ in His perfection has become the Source of eternal salvation to all engaged in obeying [hupakoúousin5] Him” (5:9).

 “So see to it that you do not disobey the One who is speaking from heaven” (12:25).

 Hebrews begins and ends and resounds throughout with an emphasis on trusting and obeying the Word of God’s Son.
-The final words we have in chapter thirteen exhort those who are guiding others in the exploration of God’s Word to be faithful and true in their exposition of It.
+The final words we have in chapter thirteen exhort those who are guiding others in the exploration of God’s Word to be faithful and true in their exposition and expression of It.
 Moreover, their lives must faithfully line up to the truth of Its teachings.

 Consider, Bryn, what a perfect companion the letter to the Hebrews is to the Revelation of Jesus Christ.

 For in Revelation we hear His voice from heaven calling His Bride to come out of the Whore of Babylon:

 “Come out of her, my people, lest you take part in her sins, lest you share in her plagues; for her sins are heaped high as heaven, and God has remembered her iniquities” (Rev 18:4-5).

 Now, I ask: do we hear an echo of this call to “come out of her” in Hebrews Thirteen?

 I believe so: